 Either the MeNB initiates the procedure by sending the RRC TRANSFER message to the en-gNB or the en-gNB initiates the procedure by sending the RRC TRANSFER message to the MeNB.

-If the en-gNB receives an RRC TRANSFER message which does not include the RRC Container IE in the Split SRB IE, or the RRC container IE in NR UE Report IE, or the the RRC Container IE in the Fast MCG Recovery via SRB3 from MN to SN IE, or the the RRC Container IE in the Fast MCG Recovery via SRB3 from SN to MN IE, it shall ignore the message.
+If the en-gNB receives an RRC TRANSFER message which does not include the RRC Container IE in the Split SRB IE, or the RRC container IE in NR UE Report IE, or the RRC Container IE in the Fast MCG Recovery via SRB3 from MN to SN IE, or the RRC Container IE in the Fast MCG Recovery via SRB3 from SN to MN IE, or the RRC Container IE in the IAB Information IE, it shall ignore the message.
 If the en-gNB receives an RRC TRANSFER message with the Delivery Status IE, it shall ignore the message.
 If the en-gNB receives the RRC Container IE in the Split SRB IE, it shall deliver the contained PDCP-C PDU encapsulating an RRC message to the UE.
 If the en-gNB receives the RRC Container IE in the Fast MCG Recovery from MeNB to SgNB IE, the en-gNB shall, if supported, deliver the contained RRC Container encapsulating an RRC message to the UE.
+If the en-gNB receives the RRC Container IE in the IAB Information IE, the en-gNB shall, if supported, take it into consideration when performing IP address allocation to IAB-node or store the received IP address information.

 If the MeNB receives the Delivery Status IE in the split SRB IE the MeNB shall consider RRC messages up to the indicated NR PDCP SN as having been successfully delivered (as defined in TS 36.322 [40]) to the UE by the en-gNB.
 If the MeNB receives the RRC Container IE in the Fast MCG Recovery from SgNB to MeNB IE, the MeNB shall, if supported, consider MCG link failure detected at the UE as specified in TS 37.340 [32].